AMR Frequently Asked Questions

 NIPSCO Electric Customers may notice a brief service interruption during the installation.
 Service for NIPSCO Gas Customers will not be disrupted.

-10. What will the new meters look like?
+10. What do the new meters look like?

 The gas meter will look the same.
 Only an interior meter component will change.